Healthjoy-iOS/IMessageAttachment/README.md

-## A simple iOS photo attachment control with instant library access and photo streaming.
+## A simple iOS photo attachment control with feed of photos from library and camera streaming for capture photo.

 IMessageAttachment inspired and copied from iMessage attachment control.

 Attachment control from iMessage:<br />
 [![Alt][screenshot1_thumb]][screenshot1]    [![Alt][screenshot2_thumb]][screenshot2]